 My friends and family will know that I am a HUGE worrier.
-I worry about stupid things and this is largely due to my Anxiety issues; however I’ve found that I tend to worry about the small more than the big.
-For example when we were buying the house and my Fiancé lost his job half way through the process and it could have all gone to hell..
-I wasn’t worried, didn’t bat an eyelid.
-But going to meet my friends in a pub and having to walk in by myself not knowing where they are sends me into a fucking meltdown.
+I worry about stupid things and this is largely due to my mental health issues.
+I freak out about going to the shops, I cannot speak to people on the phone, I can’t even comprehend asking a stranger for directions.
+It makes me feel sick.
+Even going to meet my friends at the pub and having to walk in by myself sends me into a frenzy.

-I was actually asked a question by a friend that I don’t think I’ve ever been asked before, “Why do you think you’re like that?”.
-And it really made me stop and think, because I never used to be that way.
+I was asked a question by a friend that I don’t think I’ve ever been asked before, “Why do you think you’re like that?”.
+And I didn’t know how to answer her, because I never realised how restraining it was.
+And I never used to be that way.
 I used to be pretty outgoing, social, borderline fearless.
-So I tried to sit down with myself later the next day and really think about why my brain works that way; why I’m not bothered about stuff that REALLY impacts your life and that the small stuff that would be forgotten in 15 minutes does.
+So I tried to sit down with myself later the next day and think about why my brain works that way.
+Why do small and uneventful scare me, why am I constantly in panic mode?
+After several hours of contemplation, I came to a conclusion…

-So for me I need to know who, what, where, when, why at all times.
-It may seem high maintenance and irritating but I like to call it organised and prepared.
-Self preservation from embarrassment and the unexpected.
-If I don’t know what those things are I end up with this sense of panic and talk myself out of very normal, unimportant, standard situations.
+I have to know who, what, where, when, why at all times.
+It may seem high maintenance and irritating but for me, it’s self-preservation from embarrassment and the unexpected.
+If I don’t know what those things are I end up with this sense of panic and talk myself out of very normal, standard situations.
 It just unravels me.
 But trying to explain that to people can be hard because even as I write this, it makes absolutely no sense.
-It’s irrational and stupid.
+It’s irrational and stupid and I hate it.

 So when I really took the time to think about it, I realised how much time I was wasting worrying about things that have no real impact on my life.
 It’s a drain on my energy and was affecting my ability to live freely.

 I needed to break this habit and try to rewire my brain.